FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/data-requirements.md

 ### Many-to-Many Relationships with Junction Tables

-*   Users and Parties have a many-to-many relationship managed through the `PartyMembership` junction table, which stores additional relationship attributes like permission levels and join dates.
+*   Users and Parties have a many-to-many relationship managed through the `PartyMembership` junction table.
-*   Users and Party Meetings have a many-to-many relationship managed through the `MeetingAttendance` junction table, which tracks attendance status, join/leave times, and personal notes.
+*   Users and Party Meetings have a many-to-many relationship managed through the `MeetingAttendance` junction table.
-*   Users and Guilds have a many-to-many relationship managed through the `GuildMembership` junction table, which tracks membership status and join dates.
+*   Users and Guilds have a many-to-many relationship managed through the `GuildMembership` junction table.
-*   Quests and Skills have a many-to-many relationship managed through the `QuestSkillRelationship` junction table, which defines the type of relationship (requires, rewards, enhances).
+*   Quests and Skills have a many-to-many relationship managed through the `QuestSkillRelationship` junction table.
-*   Users and Achievements have a many-to-many relationship managed through the `UserAchievement` junction table, which tracks when achievements were earned and progress data.
+*   Users and Achievements have a many-to-many relationship managed through the `UserAchievement` junction table.
-*   Users and PvP Events have a many-to-many relationship managed through the `PvPParticipant` junction table, which tracks scores, ranks, and participation status.
+*   Users and PvP Events have a many-to-many relationship managed through the `PvPParticipant` junction table.
-*   Guides and Mentor Archetypes have a many-to-many relationship managed through the `GuideMentorArchetype` junction table, which tracks selected archetypes and their active status.
-*   Knowledge Packs and Marketplace Items have a many-to-many relationship managed through the `KnowledgePackItem` junction table, which tracks the order of items within packs.
+*   Knowledge Packs and Marketplace Items have a many-to-many relationship managed through the `KnowledgePackItem` junction table.
-*   Marketplace Items/Codex Entries and Meta Skills have a many-to-many relationship managed through the `ItemMetaSkill` junction table, which tracks relevance scores and tagging information.
+*   Marketplace Items/Codex Entries and Meta Skills have a many-to-many relationship managed through the `ItemMetaSkill` junction table.
 *   Users and Learning Circles have a many-to-many relationship managed through the `LearningCircleMembership` junction table.
 *   Users and Study Parties have a many-to-many relationship managed through the `StudyPartyParticipant` junction table.
 *   Users and Seasonal Events have a many-to-many relationship managed through the `SeasonalEventParticipant` junction table.

 ### Hierarchical and Unidirectional Relationships

-*   A Party can have one PartyStash, which can contain multiple PartyStashItems, creating a hierarchical relationship that prevents circular dependencies.
+*   A Party can have one PartyStash, which can contain multiple PartyStashItems.
-*   A Party can have multiple PartyMeetings, each of which can have one MeetingRecord and multiple MeetingSummaries, with MeetingSummaries containing multiple MeetingActionItems, creating a clear hierarchical structure for meeting data.
+*   A Party can have multiple PartyMeetings, each with potential MeetingRecords, Summaries, and ActionItems.
-*   A Guild Master (User) can create multiple GuildQuestTemplates, which can be instantiated as GuildQuests, maintaining a unidirectional flow of relationships.
+*   A Guild Master can create GuildQuestTemplates, which are instantiated as GuildQuests.
-*   Guide-Player relationships are managed through the `GuideAssignment` entity, which creates a structured relationship between Users in different roles without direct circular references.
-*   The EternalCodex can contain multiple CodexEntries, which reference MarketplaceItems through a unidirectional relationship, preventing circular dependencies.
+*   The EternalCodex contains CodexEntries, which reference MarketplaceItems.
-*   Classes suggest Routes through a JSON array, maintaining a flexible relationship without requiring junction tables.
-*   Skills can reference other Skills as prerequisites through JSON arrays, creating a directed acyclic graph structure.
+*   Skills can reference other Skills as prerequisites.

 ### Ownership and Transaction Relationships

-*   A User has one UserWallet per Currency type, which can be involved in multiple Transactions as either sender or receiver.
+*   A User has one UserWallet per Currency type for Transactions.
-*   Transactions can reference MarketplaceItems, Quests, or other entities through optional foreign keys, creating unidirectional relationships that prevent circular dependencies.
+*   Transactions can reference MarketplaceItems or Quests.
-*   A User can list multiple MarketplaceItems as a seller, and a MarketplaceItem can have multiple ItemRatings from different Users, with clear directional relationships that avoid circularity.
+*   A User (seller) can list multiple MarketplaceItems, which can receive multiple ItemRatings.
-*   Currency transactions maintain audit trails through the Transaction entity, ensuring financial integrity.

 ### Administrative Relationships

-*   A Game Master (User) can create multiple GlobalEvents, EventScripts, and SeasonalEvents, maintaining unidirectional relationships that prevent circular dependencies.
+*   A Game Master can create GlobalEvents, EventScripts, and SeasonalEvents.
-*   System health monitoring is tracked through SystemHealth entities that reference system components without creating circular relationships.
-*   Analytics dashboards aggregate data from multiple sources through the AnalyticsDashboard and AnalyticsMetric entities.

 ### AI and Content Relationships

-*   AI-generated content (suggestions, summaries, etc.) maintains references to source materials through foreign keys and JSON arrays.
+*   AI-generated content maintains references to its source materials.
-*   Browser extension data flows unidirectionally from extraction to processing to integration with user content.
+*   Browser extension data flows from extraction to processing and integration.
-*   Lore fragments and narrative content are associated with academic concepts through the LoreFragment entity.

 ## Data Migration and Versioning

-*   The data model will be versioned to track changes over time using semantic versioning (e.g., v1.0.0, v1.1.0, v2.0.0).
+*   The data model will be versioned.
-*   Migration scripts will be created for each major version change to ensure data integrity and backward compatibility.
+*   Migration scripts will be created for major version changes.
-*   A comprehensive backup and recovery strategy will be implemented to protect against data loss, including:
+*   A comprehensive backup and recovery strategy will be implemented.
-    *   Daily automated backups of the entire database
-    *   Point-in-time recovery capabilities
-    *   Cross-region backup replication for disaster recovery
-*   Database schema changes will be managed through migration files that can be applied incrementally.
-*   Data validation rules will be implemented to ensure consistency during migrations.

 ## Data Security and Privacy

-*   All sensitive user data will be encrypted at rest using AES-256 encryption and in transit using TLS 1.3.
+*   Sensitive user data will be encrypted at rest and in transit.
-*   Access to user data will be restricted based on role-based access control (RBAC) and the principle of least privilege.
+*   Access will be restricted by RBAC.
-*   Personal identifiable information (PII) will be handled in compliance with GDPR, CCPA, and other relevant data protection regulations.
+*   PII will be handled in compliance with relevant data protection regulations.
-*   Data retention policies will be implemented to automatically purge data that is no longer needed:
+*   Data retention policies will be implemented.
-    *   User account data: Retained for 7 years after account deletion
-    *   Learning progress data: Retained for 5 years after course completion
-    *   System logs: Retained for 1 year
-    *   Financial transaction records: Retained for 7 years for compliance
-*   Regular security audits will be conducted quarterly to identify and address potential vulnerabilities.
+*   Regular security audits will be conducted.
-*   User consent management will be implemented for data collection and processing activities.
-*   Data anonymization techniques will be applied for analytics and research purposes.

 ## Performance Considerations

-*   Database indexes will be strategically created on frequently queried fields to improve performance:
+*   Database indexes will be strategically created on frequently queried fields.
-    *   Primary keys and foreign keys (automatic)
-    *   User lookup fields (email, username, clerk_user_id)
-    *   Timestamp fields for chronological queries
-    *   Status and type fields for filtering
-    *   JSON field paths for frequently accessed nested data
-*   Query optimization strategies will be implemented:
+*   Query optimization strategies will be implemented.
-    *   Denormalization for read-heavy operations (e.g., user statistics, leaderboards)
-    *   Materialized views for complex aggregations
-    *   Query result caching for frequently accessed data
-*   Caching strategies will be implemented at multiple levels:
+*   Caching strategies will be implemented at multiple levels.
-    *   Application-level caching using Redis for session data and frequently accessed objects
-    *   Database query result caching
-    *   Basic caching for static assets and file content
-*   Database scaling strategies will be prepared for growth:
+*   Database scaling strategies will be prepared for growth.
-    *   Read replicas for distributing read operations
-    *   Database sharding by user ID for horizontal scaling
-    *   Partitioning of large tables by date or other logical boundaries
-*   Connection pooling will be implemented to manage database connections efficiently.
-*   Monitoring and alerting will be set up to track database performance metrics and identify bottlenecks.

 ## Data Consistency and Integrity

-*   Foreign key constraints will be enforced to maintain referential integrity.
+*   Foreign key constraints will be enforced.
-*   Check constraints will be implemented for data validation (e.g., valid email formats, positive numeric values).
+*   Check and unique constraints will be implemented.
-*   Unique constraints will prevent duplicate data where appropriate.
-*   Transaction boundaries will be carefully designed to ensure ACID properties.
+*   Transactions will be used to ensure ACID properties.
-*   Eventual consistency patterns will be used for non-critical data synchronization across services.
-*   Data validation will be implemented at both the application and database levels.
+*   Data validation will be implemented at both application and database levels.
-*   Audit trails will be maintained for critical data changes through dedicated audit tables.

 ## Scalability Architecture